Oh Yeah (Work)

 "Oh Yeah (Work)" is the third single from American rapper Lil Scrappy's second album Bred 2 Die Born 2 Live.
 The song's beat structure incorporates typical southern hip hop snares as well as Lil Jon's signature crunk synths.
 Although on the release of the album, the single was an unlisted track.
-It features E-40 and Sean P of the YoungbloodZ.
+It features E-40 and Sean P of the YoungBloodZ.

 Music video

 The music video for the song was directed by Marcus Raboy and premiered as a New Joint on BET's 106 & Park Live, on February 15, 2007.

-J-Bo of the Youngbloodz, Jibbs, Crime Mob, Lil Jon, and Too Short made cameo appearances in the video.
+J-Bo of the Youngbloodz, Lil Jon, and Too Short made cameo appearances in the video.
 It is produced by Lil Jon.
 Part of the hook is influenced by Lloyd Banks' song "Work Magic".